 Azhar knew that.
 He guarded it every night to drive away the doubts.
 Policemen passed by every once in a while, sometimes to take someone home, other times to raid, threaten and criticize.

 "Azhar is Darwich's twin brother.
-He was a soldier, but not one that chose it over life.
+He was a soldier.
 As he got older, his brother left home and his father denied him until he joined his side of the fight.
 He was given order to arm his body, until he chose to free it."

 Interrupted by a phone call that involved a "what's your name?" and "I'll call you later," Meena told me that he had to go.
 My last question was about his family, he said he hadn't seen them ever since he moved.
 He said life now is more of a song from his classics than a one from their blues.